punnettsquaresrule/punnettsquaresrule.github.io/_posts/2014-12-22-voyagequest.markdown

 {% include figure.html src="/assets/images/posts/voyagequest/diploma.jpg" caption="running away before they change their mind and take my diploma back" retina="false" %}

-##The end?
+###The end?
 The entire time I was working on this project, I was also working 36 hours per week at a tech start up as an iOS developer.
 Despite all of the practical challenges, Voyage Quest still happened.

-After I crossed the finish line at graduation, a saw the game as a symbol of all of the stress and unhappiness that had plagued me for the past year.
+After I crossed the finish line at graduation, a saw the game as a symbol of all of the stress that had plagued me for the past year.
 I still believe in the concept and topic, but I think it's better to let some things die to move on to bigger and better projects.
 What can't be erased are the huge array skills I gained from building this game.
 I know how to produce game art, code in cocos2d, tackle procrastination, and push through stress to make sure a product is finished.

 The code base is there, the game works, so who knows?
 Maybe someday I'll pick this up again; until then the smart phone tyranny will have to remain...